Kamran-Afzali/Kamran-Afzali.github.io/_posts/desindetification.md

 ## Deidentification

-Deidentification is the process of removing personally identifiable information (PII) from data.
-PII can include items such as banking information, Social Security numbers, and addresses.
-This topic is valuable because data deidentification protects the privacy of individuals and is important in many industries, including but not limited to health care, banking, pharmaceuticals, and education.
-Deidentification ensures compliance to ethical and legal standards of data collection and analysis.
+Deidentification is the process of removing personally identifiable information (PII) from the raw data.
+This procedure ensures compliance to legal and ethical standards of data collection, storage, and analysis.
+PII can include items such as nominal information, social security numbers, health insurance number, and addresses.
+The procedures and methodology of deidentification is important as it protects the privacy of individuals and prevents any biased use or interpretation of the data.

 ## Risk of re-identification and K-anonymity
 A shared database provides K-anonymity protection if the information about each person in the release cannot be distinguished from at least k-1 individuals whose information is also included in the release.